vermiculus/lt3wstack/README.md

 The weighted stack is just a stack that associates nodes with weights (or priorities, depending on how you look at it).
-When a node is pushed onto the stack, it will pop all those nodes with a weight greater than or equal to its own.
+When a node is pushed onto the stack, it will pop all those nodes with a weight less than or equal to its own.

     \wstack_new:N         create new weighted stack
     \wstack_show:N        output data to terminal (no weights yet)